kurbmedia/facades/README.md

 #Facades
 Facades is a gem designed to assist with front-end development and misc design.
 It includes a compass plugin / mixins, and various Rails view helpers to help with common development tasks.

+**Note** With version 1.0 there are a number of changes in functionality setup.
+Check [here](https://github.com/kurbmedia/facades/tree/1.0) for more info.
+Currently master tracks the released version.

 ##CSS / SASS
 Facades includes several mixins and includes for setting up a few defaults within your css.